 In some situations, however, the statute of limitations may be extended.
 For example, the Wisconsin statute of limitations may be longer for minors and for people who are deemed mentally incompetent.
 According to state law, those who are minors or mentally incompetent can begin Wisconsin personal injury claim proceedings up to five years after they sustain injuries in some situations.

-A Milwaukee Personal Injury Attorney Can Help Protect You From Missing the Statute of Limitations
+A Wisconsin Personal Injury Attorney Can Help Protect You From Missing the Statute of Limitations

 After any serious injury caused by someone else’s negligence, you should consult with a Milwaukee personal injury attorney.
 You can risk losing all the compensation you are entitled to if you miss the Wisconsin statute of limitations by even one day.